bajwass/Web-Shop/README.md

-# Sumeet's Cap Shop (Live link)
+# Sumeet's Cap Shop

 ## link

-Sumeet's Cap Shop was bulit as a place for the user's to buy the most limited and best fitted caps avaliable on the markets.
+Sumeet's Cap Shop was bulit as a place for the user's to buy the most limited and best fitted caps that are avaliable on the market.

               (Insert header Image)